-We can again refer to Economics 101 to show that it is not the monetary outlay that measures the burden placed on the transition generation but the opportunity costs.
-Using the budget surplus to accumulate funds in the Social Security Trust Fund precludes alternative uses such as paying off government debt, increasing government expenditures (e.g. on infrastructure) or cutting taxes.
+Again most economists would probably agree that it is not the monetary outlay that measures the burden placed on the transition generation but the opportunity costs.
+Using the budget surplus to accumulate funds in the Social Security Trust Fund precludes alternative uses such as paying off government debt, increasing government expenditures (e.g. on education or infrastructure) or cutting taxes.
 No matter which of these alternative uses is foregone by putting the money in the Trust Fund, somebody has to bear an additional burden here, as well.

 4 The mistake of using a discount rate smaller than the return to capital seems to underlie the calculations of net gain made by Feldstein (1996, p.12).
+On this see Fallacy 4, below.